Information and guidance for local authorities compiling the P1E quarterly data returns on homelessness.

 The purpose of the quarterly P1E forms is to collect data from English local housing authorities on their responsibilities under homelessness legislation.
 It also includes a section on homelessness prevention and relief.

-Summary information from these returns is published by the Department for Communities and Local Government in Statutory homelessness in England, a quarterly statistical release.
+Summary information from these returns is published by the Ministry of Housing, Communities and Local Government in Statutory homelessness in England, a quarterly statistical release.

 All associated tables, including key data at local authority level, can be found in the live tables on homelessness.